eliminmax/tiny-clear-elf/arm64/README.md

     # supervisor call 0
     svc 0x0

-# I'd normally not use any lables in these, but the ADR encoding used requires a label
+# I'd normally not use any labels in these, but the ADR encoding used requires a label
 #   so that the assembler can calculate the offset the distance from the adr instruction to the label
 #   I'd prefer to just input an immediate (i.e. adr x1, #0x18, but that's invalid syntax)
 ESCAPE_SEQ: